2020 U-23 Baseball World Cup

 The 2020 U-23 Baseball World Cup, officially III U-23 Baseball World Cup, is the third edition of the U-23 Baseball World Cup tournament, fourth since the tournament's inception in 2014 as the 21U Baseball World Cup.
 Originally scheduled to take place in 2020, the event was postponed to 2021 as a result of the COVID-19 pandemic.
-The tournament is held from September 23 to October 2, in Ciudad Obregón and Hermosillo, Mexico, with 12 teams participating.
+The tournament was held from September 23 to October 2, in Ciudad Obregón and Hermosillo, Mexico, with 12 teams participating.

 Consequently, the World Baseball Softball Confederation (WBSC) has expanded the age category to include players up to the age of 24 who would have missed the competition in 2020, and players born from 1997 to 2003 will be eligible to participate.

-Venezuela defeated Mexico with a score of 4-0 in the world championship game at Estadio Sonora.
-Colombia won the bronze medal against Cuba with a 5-3 score.
+Venezuela defeated Mexico with a score of 4–0 in the world championship game at Estadio Sonora.
+Colombia won the bronze medal against Cuba with a 5–3 score.